SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 January 2018.

-JGI staff and affiliates are provided special access to Cori via a number of "quality of service" or QOS arguments which are passed to Slurm job submissions.
+JGI staff and affiliates are provided special access to Cori via a number of "quality of service" (QOS) arguments which are passed to Slurm job submissions.

 * All JGI users must specify the Slurm account under which the job will run (with `-A <youraccount>`).
-Unlike other NERSC users, JGI users do not have a default account.
+Unlike other NERSC users, JGI users accessing the Genepool QOS do not have a default account.
 * For jobs requiring one or more whole nodes, use `--qos=genepool`.
 * For jobs which can share a node with other jobs, use `--qos=genepool_shared`.
 - Each of the following items first require `module load esslurm`: